hotosm/underpass/doc/statistics.md

-deleted | An array of the deleted map features hashtags | An array of the hashtags used for this changeset source | The imagery source used for this changeset validated | Where this changeset has been validated in the tasking manager bbox | The bounding box of this changeset
+deleted | An array of the deleted map features hashtags | An array of the hashtags used for this changeset source | The imagery source used for this changeset validated | Where this changeset has been validated in the Tasking Manager bbox | The bounding box of this changeset

 ## users table